TadiT7/treble_experimentations_wiki/Cubot-Quest.md

 # Cubot QUEST

 ## GSI AOSP 9
 GSI AOSP 9 Rom works very well and smooth (all version).
-The onli issue is Mobile Internet.
+The only issue is Mobile Internet.
 It works for 1 hoour than it stops.
 Rebooting will restart Mobile Internet for other hour.

 Issues in TWRP, touchscreen doesn't work at all